 Bonus tip: Also make sure that you get a good roommate.
 The roommate that you have will greatly affect the quality of your University life.

-You learn where to buy components, how to bring them together, how to read data sheets, and how to deal with a project that is refusing to work (beating it doesn’t work).
+You learn where to buy components, how to bring them together, how to read data sheets, how to work with lazy group mates who refuse to do any work, and how to deal with a project that is refusing to work (beating it doesn’t work).
 I also learnt how to ask for help (it is harder than it sounds) and how to come up with clever statements e.g.

 “The design will be finalized in the next reporting period.”
 That is engineering jargon for “I have no idea how this thing is going to look like or work so PLEASE give me more time.”

 I then used my two passions, technology and writing.
 I am writing here on this blog and as for my technology skills, I make mobile apps based on the Flutter and Dart Framework.
 Have a look at this app I deployed to the app store last week!